AlexAnth/Diafaneia/README.md

 ### Prerequisites

-* Android 4.1 and upwards
+* Android 4.1 and onwards

 ## Built With